Every salesperson knows that the key to their success lies in the quality of leads they generate.

 Getting started with your prospecting efforts on the web is a great idea.
 There are tons of tools out there that can help you find and research leads, including social media platforms, CRM systems, and lead-generation services.

-LinkedIn, for example, can be a great source of leads, as you can use advanced search filters to narrow down prospects in your target market.
+LinkedIn, for example, can be a great source of leads and different prospect information for your lead generation process.
+You can use advanced search filters to narrow down prospects in your target market.

-Twitter is another great resource for researching potential leads.
+Twitter is another great resource for researching potential leads and finding prospect information.
 Not only can it help you identify people who may need your product, but it also allows you to get a better sense of their interests and preferences.

 That being said, looking for relevant prospects online is a time consuming and sometimes dire task.

-This is why it might be a good idea to test a proper sales prospecting tool that will help you automate the prospecting process, provide you with a high-quality contact base, and decrease the overall time you need to spend on trying to increase your client pool.
+This is why it might be a good idea to invest in one of many sales prospecting tools that are available on the market.
+One example is Growbots which is a sales prospecting tool that will help you automate the prospecting process, provide you with a high-quality contact base, and decrease the overall time you need to spend on trying to increase your client pool.

 Finding leads offline

-The internet is full of people who are your potential clients but you shouldn’t forget about offline sources, either.
+The internet is full of people who are your potential clients but as one of the sales representatives you shouldn’t forget about offline sources, either.

 At this point, you should have two sets of information; one about your product, and the other about your customers.